Dayton Estate Planning Lawyer

 Estate planning is quite simply the process of putting your affairs in order before you pass away or in the event you become incapacitated.
 Having a solid estate plan will ensure the greatest part of your assets pass to your designated beneficiaries in a quick and cost-effective manner.
 Everyone has an “estate,” whether you believe that you have substantial assets or not.
 If you do not have a proper plan in place when you pass or become incapacitated, Ohio law will automatically manage or distribute your property for you.
 No one should let the government make those decisions for you.

-- Determining who will take care of your health and property should you become incapacitated;
+- Incapacity & long-term care: Determine who will take care of your health and property should you become incapacitated;

-- Designating the people who will care for your children and pets should you become unable;
+- Choose guardians for minor children: Designatie the people who will care for your children and pets should you become unable;

-- Providing for the orderly operation and transfer of your business;
+- Business succession plan: Provide for the orderly operation and transfer of your business;

-- Minimizing the stress for your loved ones; and
+- Reduce family conflicts: Minimize the stress for your loved ones and reduce the likelihood of estate litigation.

 Our Dayton estate planning attorney offers a comprehensive approach to devising a workable estate plan, taking into account the following: family goals, wealth preservation, taxes, estate administration, business succession planning, charitable gifts, and contingencies for clients located throughout Ohio.